Advocacy

 Systemic advocacy

-We identify trends – both positive and negative – from the experiences of women in our community and their workers, and use these trends as the jumping off point for our systemic advocacy work.
+We identify trends—both positive and negative—in the experiences of women in our community and their workers and use these trends as the starting point for our systemic advocacy work.

 Locally